seph1709/eg-cart-mobile/README.md

-# egcart_mobile
+# E-G Cart 🛒
+**A smart in-store grocery companion for seamless shopping.**

+---

+## 📖 Project Overview
-E‑G Cart is a smart in‑store grocery companion app designed to help shoppers quickly find products and navigate the supermarket more efficiently.
-By scanning a QR code on the cart, customers can access a real‑time store map, search for items, and see exactly where they are located on the shelves.​
+**E‑G Cart** is an Android application designed to help shoppers navigate supermarkets efficiently.
+By scanning a QR code on a smart cart, users can access real‑time store maps, search for items, and see exact shelf locations.

-With E‑G Cart, shoppers can search products by name or category and view aisle and shelf locations on an interactive map, reducing the time spent wandering around looking for items.
-The app can display alternative products and up‑to‑date prices from the store’s inventory system, helping users make faster decisions and plan their purchases more easily.​
+As a student project, this focuses on solving the common "wandering" problem in large stores, providing a digital layer to the physical shopping experience.

+## ✨ Key Features
+* **Interactive Store Map:** Visualize the layout of the supermarket and pinpoint items instantly.
+* **Smart Search:** Find products by name or category with aisle and shelf-level precision.
-For stores that support it, E‑G Cart uses indoor positioning so the app can show the cart’s live position and guide the user along the shortest path through the aisles.​
+* **Indoor Positioning:** For supported stores, the app tracks the cart’s live position and calculates the shortest route through the aisles.

-E‑G Cart is designed with privacy in mind.
-The app does not require an online account and does not collect personal information such as your name, address, or contact details.
-Basic usage data like search history and an optional username are stored only on your device to improve your experience and are never uploaded to external servers.
+* **Real-Time Data:** View up-to-date pricing and alternative product suggestions synced with the store’s inventory.
+* **Privacy-First:** No accounts or personal data collection.
+Search history and preferences stay on your device.

+## ⚠️ Technical Notes & Constraints
+> [!IMPORTANT]
+> **Hardware Synchronization:** The real-time mapping and indoor positioning functionality require the hardware interface to be properly set up such as UWB Tag and Anchor.
+If the hardware has not been configured or the QR code is not linked to a valid cart ID, these features will be disabled.

+## 🔒 Privacy Policy
+E-G Cart is designed with user privacy as a priority:
+- **No Online Accounts:** No registration required.
+- **Local Storage Only:** Search history and optional usernames are stored exclusively on the user's device.
+- **No Data Harvesting:** Personal information (name, address, contacts) is never collected or uploaded to external servers.

+## 👨‍💻 Author
+**[Joseph]** *Computer Engineering Student & Aspiring Android Developer*

 If you'd like to join the testing program on the Play Store, please send me your email address and access ths link [Testing Program](https://play.google.com/apps/testing/com.seph1709.egcart_mobile)